WenyuLiang/reflagger/README.md

-# Four modes for this scpit:
+# Four modes for this script:
 - alignment: get alignment stats
 - pileup
 - filtering: filter secondary alignments by mapQ. useful in homozyous region